Carrot Cake Bars Recipe

 - 1. In a large bowl, beat eggs and oil for 2 minutes.
 Combine the flour, sugar, cinnamon, baking powder, baking soda and salt; add to egg mixture.
 Add baby foods; mix well.
 Stir in walnuts if desired.

-- 2. Transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a greased 15x10x1-in. baking pan.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - 3. For frosting, in a small bowl, beat cream cheese and butter until light and fluffy.
 Beat in vanilla.
 Gradually beat in confectioners' sugar.
 Frost; cut into bars.
 Store in the refrigerator.
 Yield: 3 dozen.